 - looking for new approaches to use technology to communicate about theatre.

 Just as playwrights, directors, designers, and actors need chances to develop and hone their craft, theatre journalists and writers also need opportunities to explore some of the different ways they can use their writing skills to contribute to the theatre world.
 ITJA hopes to provide student writers with one of these opportunities.

 As the list above suggests, there are too many different types of writing one can explore to try to address them all in the limited time of the annual festival.
 However, at our regional festival student critics spend a few days working with an invited Guest Critic and other student writers.
 They will watch most of the invited productions, write reviews of some of these productions, and try their hand at other writing and reviewing assignments as selected by the invited Guest Critic.
 Throughout the week, students will engage in lively, energetic discussion of the plays and the writing they are all doing.

-Since we recognize that many students coming to the festival plan to do other things—Ryans, Dramaturgy, as part of an invited production, etc.—we try to be as flexible as possible in accommodating each student’s schedule and needs.
+Since we recognize many students coming to the festival plan to do other things (Ryans, Design, Student Dramaturgy Initiative, being part of an invited production, etc.), we try to be as flexible as possible in accommodating each student’s schedule and needs.